-Deep changes are occurring in natural gas markets – China is entering the global gas scene, driven by continuous economic growth and strong policy support to curb air pollution; the United States is emerging as a global LNG player (see our article on the shale gas revolution at /the-united-states-shale-revolution/); and the industrial sector is set to take over from power as the key driver for natural gas demand.
-In terms of growth, the African gas sector is no different, and is looking to continue to boom in 2020s, as the region grows economically and investment increases.
+Deep changes are occurring in natural gas markets – China is entering the global gas scene, driven by continuous economic growth and strong policy support to curb air pollution; the United States is emerging as a global LNG player (see our article on the shale gas revolution at /the-united-states-shale-revolution/), and the industrial sector is set to take over from power as the key driver for natural gas demand.
+In terms of growth, the African gas sector is no different and is looking to continue to boom in the 2020s, as the region grows economically and investment increases.

-Governments in West African countries are increasing their efforts to secure stable gas supply to enhance power generation capacity and rely less on revenue generated by crude oil.
+Governments in West African countries are increasing their efforts to secure a stable gas supply to enhance power generation capacity and rely less on revenue generated by crude oil.
 Power is a key determinant and precursor to economic growth, particularly in 3rd world countries.
-Other African governments are looking to setup their delivery of gas infrastructure, including pipelines, floating liquefied natural gas (FLNG) platforms and major gas field projects.
+Other African governments are looking to set up their delivery of gas infrastructure, including pipelines, floating liquefied natural gas (FLNG) platforms and major gas field projects.

 African gas discoveries are stimulating sector growth and infrastructure development in the following countries; Mozambique, Kenya and Tanzania on the east coast, while the emergence of shale gas and the strategic environmental assessment commissioned by the South African government leads the way for exploration on the continent.

 A grand vision of an interconnected gas market has been painted by the South African Development Community (SADC) leadership.
 To better understand this vision, high-level market research on the gas market in the SADC region has been undertaken, and we assess the current position of SADC and suggest a roadmap to achieve it.